NBNet: Noise Basis Learning for Image Denoising with Subspace Projection: Related Works

-One main stream of CNN based desnoising is to design novel network architecture.
-Earlier work~\cite{burger2012image} proposed to apply multi-layer perceptron~(MLP) to denoising task and achieved comparable results with BM3D~\cite{dabov2007image}.
+One main stream of CNNs based desnoising is to design novel network architecture to tackle this problem.
+Earlier work~\cite{burger2012image} proposed to apply multi-layer perceptron~(MLP) to denoising task and achieved comparable results with BM3D.
 Since then more advanced network architectures are introduced.
 Chen et al.~\cite{chen2017trainable} proposed a trainable nonlinear reaction diffusion~(TNRD) model for Gaussian noise removal at different level.
 DnCNN~\cite{zhang2017beyond} demonstrated the effectiveness of residual learning and batch normalization for denoising network using deep CNNs.
-Later on, more network structures were proposed to either enlarge the receptive field or balance the efficiency, such as dilated convolution~\cite{zhang2017learning}, autoencoder with skip connection~\cite{mao2016image}, ResNet~\cite{ren2018dn}, recursively branched deconvolutional network~(RBDN)~\cite{santhanam2017generalized}.
-Recently, some interests are put into involving high-level vision semantics like classification and segmentation with image denoising.
-Works~\cite{liu2017image, niknejad2017class} applied segmentation to enhance the denoising performance on different regions.
-Zhang \emph{et al.}~\cite{zhang2018ffdnet} recently proposed FFDNet, a non-blind denoising approach by concatenating the noise level as a map to the noisy image and demonstrated a spatial-invariant denoising on realistic noises with over-smoothed details.
-MIRNet~\cite{zamir2020learning} proposed a general network architecture for image enhancement such as denoising and super-resolution with many novel build blocks which can extract, exchange and utilize multi-scale feature information.
+Later on, More network structures were proposed to either enlarge the receptive field or balance the efficiency, like dilated convolution~\cite{zhang2017learning}, autoencoder with skip connection~\cite{mao2016image}, ResNet~\cite{ren2018dn}, recursively branched deconvolutional network~(RBDN)~\cite{santhanam2017generalized}.
+Recently some interests are put into involving high-level vision semantics like classification and segmentation with image denoising.
+Works~\cite{liu2017image, niknejad2017class} applied segmentation to enhance the denoising performance on different regions. \cite{zhang2018ffdnet} recently proposed FFDNet, a non-blind denoising by concatenating the noise level as a map to the noisy image and demonstrated a spatial-invariant denoising on realistic noises with over-smoothed detail.
+MIRNet~\cite{zamir2020learning} proposed a general network architecture for image enhancement such as denoising and super-resolution with many noval build blocks which can extract, exchange and utilize multi-scale feature information.

 In this work, we adapt a UNet style architecture with a novel subspace attention module.
-Unlike methods~\cite{anwar2019ridnet, Anwar2020IERD,tian2020attention} that use attention modules for the region or feature selection, SSA is designed to learn the subspace basis and image projection.
+Unlike ~\cite{anwar2019ridnet, Anwar2020IERD,tian2020attention} use attention module for region or feature selection, SSA is designed to learn the subspace basis and image projection.

-\subsection{Noise Distribution}
+\subsection{Noise distribution}